 There are 3 different ways businesses can choose to confirm your identity through Stripe:

-Stripe’s identity verification technology uses computer vision to create temporary biometric identifiers of your face from the selfies and the picture on your photo ID—and compares the two.
+Stripe’s identity verification technology uses computer vision to create biometric identifiers of your face from the selfies and the picture on your photo ID—and compares the two.
 This mimics what a person does to verify that your face matches the face on your ID document in-person, like a cashier who reviews your driver's license to verify that it’s real, then checks that you look like the photo on the ID document.

 We are constantly improving the accuracy of our biometric technology (which matches a selfie with a photo in the ID document) to reduce cases where we falsely reject legitimate users or approve fraudsters pretending to be someone else.
 This is why we ask for your permission to use your images for training purposes.

 There are two different sets of permissions that we will ask of you for Stripe Identity.